 Twitter warns user growth to slow, beats sales and profit targets

-Twitter Inc on Tuesday posted 27per cent user growth, missing Wall Street estimates, and warned this rate would slow in the upcoming quarters as a boost from the pandemic fizzles.

-REUTERS: Twitter Inc on Tuesday posted 27per cent user growth, missing Wall Street estimates, and warned this rate would slow in the upcoming quarters as a boost from the pandemic fizzles.
+NEW YORK: Twitter on Tuesday posted 27 per cent user growth, missing Wall Street estimates, and warned this rate would slow in the upcoming quarters as a boost from the pandemic fizzles.

 In a letter to shareholders, Twitter said the significant pandemic-related surge in users last year created challenges for future gains.

-Twitter's advertising business benefitted from new ad formats and improved targeting, Chief Financial Officer Ned Segal said in the earnings release.
+Twitter's advertising business benefited from new ad formats and improved targeting, Chief Financial Officer Ned Segal said in the earnings release.

 Analysts on average were expecting revenue of US$1.19 billion, with ad sales totalling US$1.05 billion.